Living and Working in Dubai: Expat Statistics, Costs & Jobs 2026

 Local purchasing power is 24.3% higher per the average wage in Dubai when compared to London.

-It's estimated that more than 240,000 British expats have made Dubai their base, with benefits such as a warm climate, many job opportunities, no income tax, good education services, a vibrant social community, and good geographical positioning (for accessibility from other countries).
+It's estimated that more than 250,000 British expats have made Dubai their base, with many choosing to move to the city for reasons such as a warm climate, many job opportunities, no income tax, good education services, a vibrant social community and good geographical positioning (for accessibility from other countries).

-Estimates put the overall expatriate population of Dubai at around 75%, amounting to approximately 2.72 million people.
-Although Arabic is the official spoken and written language in the UAE, English is the most common spoken language in Dubai, making easy communication with locals and expats another benefit to relocating.
+Estimates put the overall expatriate population of Dubai at around 85%, amounting to approximately 3.3 million people.
+Although Arabic is the official spoken and written language in the UAE, English is the most common spoken language in Dubai, making easy communication with locals and expats another benefit to moving.

-Between 2022-23, the UAE was noted as the fifth-largest economy in the Middle East.
-Due to the political and economic stability, opening a business in the UAE is seen as cheaper and more sustainable than in other economies.
-Along with estimates that put the local population at less than 12% of the overall total, this means that expats contribute more to its economic growth than locals.
+According to Worldometer, data from the IMF's World Economic Outlook for 2026 suggests that the UAE is the world's 30th strongest economy, with a GDP of $621.55 billion.
+Such economic stability makes moving to Dubai or Abu Dhabi and opening a business in the UAE far cheaper and more sustainable than in other economies.
+Along with estimates that put the local population at less than 12% of the overall total, this means that expats contribute more to economic growth than locals.

 The table below explains the difference in purchasing costs, rent, property purchase, and income when comparing the cost of living in Dubai to that in London.